brson/rusty-cairo/README.md

 make
 ```

-The library file will then be built into lib (if there were no errors during building).
+The library file will then be built into the `lib` directory (if there were no errors during building).
 You can then bundle this library file inside your Rust project and use Rust's command line option -L to point it to the folder the library is installed in.

 To then use the library in your project, you use Rust's `use` statement: